Siege of Ninety Six: Aftermath

 Greene's losses amounted to 150 men, while Cruger's casualties were under 100.
 Greene retreated toward Charlotte, North Carolina, allowing Rawdon to join forces with Cruger.
 Rawdon sent a sizable force after Greene, but heat and the toll of the long forced marches slowed them.
 The force was recalled to Ninety Six, which Rawdon then abandoned.

 General Greene blamed the failure of the operations against Ninety Six in part on Sumter and Marion, who failed to act in support of his operations in a timely manner.
 Later, other officers blamed Greene and Lee for failing to cut off the defenders' water supply at the Spring Branch.

 Writing in his memoirs, Lee singled out Col. Kosciuszko for much of the defeat.
 He believed the engineer began the first parallel too close to the Star Fort, as well as underestimating the lengthy amount of time his undermanned and ill-equipped sappers needed to excavate the rock-hard soil enough to make a trench to support the siege.
 Though these issues contributed to the failure of the operation as a whole, Greene commended Kosciuszko's efforts in carrying out his orders, noting that given more time, his chief engineer's plan might well have succeeded.

 When Greene learned of Rawdon's retreat from Ninety Six, he tried to pull all of the elements of the Patriot military forces together to attack Rawdon before he reached Charleston.
 He failed because of Sumter's and Marion's apparently tardy movements.
 Greene rested his men for most of July and August in the High Hills of the Santee before engaging the British again outside Charleston at Eutaw Springs on September 8, 1781, in the last major battle in the South.

 Legacy

 Ninety Six National Historic Site was declared a National Historic Landmark in 1973.

-Many of the Loyalists who were saved by Rawdon in the siege were resettled by the Crown in Nova Scotia.
-They named the township Rawdon, Nova Scotia, after Lord Rawdon to commemorate his having rescued them.
-The entire De Lancey's Brigade, which protected the Loyalists until Rawdon's arrival, was disbanded in Woodstock, New Brunswick, Canada in 1783.